Derbyshire drivers warned of road closures this week

 • M1, from 8pm August 5 2021 to 6am June 1 2022, slight delays (under 10 minutes): M1 northbound and southbound, junction 29 to junction 30, slip road and lane closures with diversion routes due to electrical work.

-And a further 13 closures will begin over the next seven days:
+And a further nine closures will begin over the next seven days:

-• M1, from 8pm January 25 to 6am January 26, slight delays (under 10 minutes): M1 southbound, junction 30 to junction 29a, Lane closures for structure inspections.

-• M1, from 8pm January 26 to 6am January 27, slight delays (under 10 minutes): M1 northbound, junction 28, Lane closure due to communication maintenance.

 • M1, from 8pm January 31 to 6am February 1, slight delays (under 10 minutes): M1 southbound, junction 27 to junction 26, Lane closure due to maintenance works.